BACK TO GREEK WINE

 Mavrotragano.

 This grape was trendy for making sweet Santorini wines.
-When sweet wines began to lose popularity in the 1970s, many farmers were replacing the mavrotragano vines with Assyrtiko vines.
+When sweet wines began to lose popularity in the 1970s, many farmers replaced mavrotragano vines with Assyrtiko.

 Two local winemakers began experimenting with this almost extinct grape in the late 1990s.
 The result was a dry red that people started buying.
 Since then, the Slow Food Organization has put the mavrotragano on its endangered variety list.
 This listing is calling more attention to the grape.